rmupap/rmupap.github.io/_includes/vision.md

-The vision of RMUoHP-PAP is to:
+The vision of the RMUoHP PA Program is to:

 - foster a **culture of growth mindedness, unity of purpose, collegiality, and insatiable thirst for learning**,
 - deliver a richly balanced, **application-based curriculum centered on critical principles** of health and disease,